 - Repair Urgency: Fix this code immediately (same day if possible) to avoid internal engine damage.

 - Diagnosis: Pinging damages the lifetime of a vehicle’s engine and can affect its ability to run cleanly and efficiently.
 The PCM cannot get the correct information if the knock sensor is malfunctioning and can damage the lifetime of the engine.

-Knock sensors are solely used for the purpose of sensing when your engine is “knocking,” or sensing when there is exploding in the air/fuel mixture in a way that delivers less power and can also damage the engine if prolonged.
-When the engine “knocks” there is an excessive amount of NOx that is released.
+Knock sensors are solely used for the purpose of sensing when your engine is “knocking,” or sensing when the air/fuel mixture combusts prematurely.
+This delivers less power and can also damage the engine if prolonged.
+When the engine “knocks” there is also an excessive amount of NOx that is released.
 When trouble code P0332 is set, the Power Control Module (PCM) has received a reading from knock sensor 2 in Bank 2 that is too low, and it will not be able to accurately send a ping to correct a problem.

 - Check Engine Light

 - Loss of power

 - Lower fuel economy